-4 dead in helicopter crash in Czech Republic
+4 killed in helicopter crash in Czech Republic

-PRAGUE (AP) — Officials say a helicopter has crashed in western Czech Republic, killing four people.
+PRAGUE (AP) — Officials in the Czech Republic say a helicopter has crashed in a western city, killing all four people onboard.

-Martin Brejcha, spokesman for the regional firefighters, confirmed four people were killed in Wednesday’s crash.

-The victims have not been identified.
-It is not immediately clear if all the four were on board.
+Regional rescue service spokesman Martin Brejcha says that the crash has occurred in Plzen, about 100 kilometers (60 miles) southwest of Prague.
+The victims haven’t been identified.

-Local firefighters’ spokesman Petr Poncar says the helicopter crashed on the roof of a factory in the industrial zone of the city of Plzen on Wednesday afternoon.
+Local firefighting spokesman Petr Poncar says the helicopter crashed on the roof of an empty factory hall in the industrial zone of Plzen on Wednesday afternoon.
+He says that the crash didn’t spark a fire and no one else has been injured.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Martin Brejcha is a spokesman for the regional rescue service, not a firefighting spokesman.